Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: THE ALGORITHM

-\section{The Algorithm}
+\section{THE ALGORITHM}

 In practice, simulating Langevin dynamics given in \eqref{eq:langevin_dynamics_for_optimisation} requires repeated evaluations of $\nabla_\theta \ell(\theta)$; we therefore turn to how this gradient can be estimated in the marginal likelihood setting.
-We note that, by using Fisher's identity \citep[Proposition~D.4]{douc2014nonlinear} for $\nabla_\theta \log p_\theta(y)$, we have
+We note that, under standard regularity conditions allowing differentiation under the integral sign, by using Fisher's identity \citep[Proposition~D.4]{douc2014nonlinear} for $\nabla_\theta \log p_\theta(y)$, we have

 Replacing $p_{\text{data}}$ with the empirical distribution ${p}_{\text{data}}^M$, we can estimate the gradient in \eqref{eq:true-gradient} with